-- The LCG is fast but has some known problems - Many RNGs can produce hidden long-range correlations between values in the sequence. - Ex.: if you generate n-dimensional points with the LCG, the points will lie on (n!m)^{1/n} hyperplanes [5]. - Clearly random numbers shouldn't do that. - Could this affect your simulation?
+- The LCG is fast but will produce subtle long-range correlations between values in the sequence.

+- Ex.: if you generate

+n-dimensional points with the

+LCG, the points will lie on

+(n!m)^{1/n} hyperplanes [5].

+- Clearly random numbers shouldn't do that.

+- Could this affect your simulation?
 Maybe.
 Depends on your application.